computourist/ESP8266-MQTT-client/ESP_DIG_10/Readme.txt

 The push button can be used to locally toggle the output.
 On every state change a message can be generated.

 Connection to the MQTT broker is over Wifi.
+Topics used are: home/esp_gw/nb/nodexx/devyy for messages from node to broker home/esp_gw/sb/nodexx/devyy for messages from broker to node.

- Defined devices are:
+nodexx is the node ID, fixed and unique for every node. devyy is a device on a node; devices for this node are:

 0	uptime:			read uptime node in minutes
 1	node:			read/set transmission interval in seconds, 0 means no periodic transmission